 But What About Genetic Enhancement?
 An Excerpt from the Dictionary of Christianity and Science

 What is the relationship between Christianity and science?
 How does Christian theology relate to scientific inquiry?

-The answer to these questions is finally here.
+The answers to these questions are finally here.
 The Dictionary of Christianity of Science gives you access to key terms, theories, individuals, debates, and much more to help you engage in the interaction between science and faith.
-In today’s excerpt, we give you a sampling of an article about genetic enhancement by moral philosopher, C. Ben Mitchell.
+In today’s excerpt, we give you a sampling of an article about genetic enhancement by the moral philosopher C. Ben Mitchell.

 Darwin, Darwinism, and the “Dictionary of Christianity and Science”